 Everyone is welcome to participate in Craft Roulette.
 Contributions are submitted through this site on the submit page.
 See the Submission Windows section for more information.

-Each week we showcase our contributors cards from the previous show.
+Each week, for the first 20 minutes of our live-stream, we showcase our contributors cards from the previous show.
 Cards are also shared in “The Gallery” tab on each episode’s blog post which is released the Monday after the show.

 Each contribution crafter’s name will be automatically added to the Giveaway “CardBoard” which is spun at the end of each episode.
 See more details under “Give Aways”.

 Our challenge has a pretty quick turn around with a submission window that only lasts the weekend.
 We offer an extended submission window for active members of our Patreon page.

 Below is an overview of the submission windows in your timezone.

 Public Submission Window

 - "1.65%" - respectful reference to our male viewers who in analytics are a very low percentage

 - "FUNNettes", "Craftettes" - female viewers

 - "Craft Police" - the law enforcement branch of Craft Roulette.
 He (Mr. Producer) determines parameter interpretation boundaries and rules of the game.